tommy-ly/MVC-Monitor/README.md

 And that's it!
 Rebuild you application and make it throw an unhandled exception.
 This should get posted to the MVC monitor.

+It's worth noting that this is only a basic install of ELMAH, including receiving notifications via Prowl and setting up filters to stop certain errors getting posted.
+See the wiki for details https://code.google.com/p/elmah/w/list